This post may contain affiliate links. Please read our disclosure policy.

 • Transfer the dough to an oiled container with a tight-fitting lid or a greased bowl, spray lightly with cooking oil spray, and cover tightly.

-• Transfer the dough to a large piece of unbleached parchment paper and brush the top of the dough generously with olive oil.
-Using a pizza peel or other flat surface like a cutting board, transfer the dough to the pizza peel or baking sheet in the preheated oven and bake it plain for 5 to 7 minutes, or until the crust has begun to crisp on the underside.
+• Transfer the dough to the pizza peel or baking sheet in the preheated oven.
+Bake the dough plain for 5 to 7 minutes, or until the crust has begun to crisp on the underside.

 • To continue preparing the dough, add your favorite toppings to the parbaked crust, and return the pizza to the hot oven until any cheese is melted and the edges have browned and puffed (another 5 to 7 minutes).